-- ☐ If the seller checked any box in Part II, Certifications which fully exempt the sale from withholding, the seller is exempt from withholding.
-You are relieved of the real estate withholding requirements if, based on all the information that you have knowledge of, the seller certifies an exemption from withholding.

-☐ If the celler checked any box in Part III.
-Certifications that may partially the celler checked any box in Part III.
-Certifications that may partially - ☐ If the seller checked any box in Part III, Certifications that may partially or fully exempt the sale from withholding, the seller may qualify for a partial or complete withholding exemption.
-Read the specific line instructions to determine the amount to withhold and any additional requirements. - ☐ As to Part III, line 12 box only, the withholding agent is required to check the box if the transaction is structured as an installment sale, as evidenced by a promissory note.
-As to this box only, the signature of the seller in Part IV is not required.
-The withholding agent should also complete Form 593, Part II, line 3 and check box B, Installment Sale Payment. - Except as to an installment sale, if the seller did not check any box in Part II or Part III, the withholding will be 3 1/3% (.0333) of the total sales price, or the optional gain on sale withholding amount from line 5 of the certified Form 593.
-If the type of transaction is an installment sale, then you are required to withhold 3 1/3 % (.0333) of the first installment payment. - Except as to an installment sale, if the seller does not return the completed Form 593 and Form 593-C by the close of escrow, you are required to withhold 3 1/3% (.0333) of the total sales price.
-If the type of transaction is an installment sale, then you are required to withhold 3 1/3% (.0333) of the first installment payment.
+- If the seller/transferor checked any box in Part II, Certifications which fully exempt the sale from withholding, the seller/transferor is exempt from withholding.
+You are relieved of the real estate withholding requirements if, based on all the information that you have knowledge of, the seller/transferor certifies an exemption from withholding. - If the seller/transferor checked any box in Part III, Certifications that may partially or fully exempt the sale from withholding, the seller/transferor may qualify for a partial or complete withholding exemption.
+Read the specific line instructions to determine the amount to withhold and any additional requirements. - As to Part III, line 12 box only, the withholding agent is required to check the box if the transaction is structured as an installment sale, as evidenced by a promissory note.
+As to this box only, the signature of the seller/transferor is not required.
+The withholding agent should also complete Form 593, Real Estate Withholding Tax Statement, Part III, line 3 and check box B, Installment Sale Payment. - Except as to an installment sale, if the seller/transferor did not check any box in Part II or Part III, the withholding will be 31/3% (.0333) of the total sales price, or the optional gain on sale withholding amount from line 5 of Form 593.
+If the type of transaction is an installment sale, then you are required to withhold 31/3% (.0333) of the first installment payment. - Except as to an installment sale, if the seller/transferor does not return the completed Form 593 and Form 593-C by the close of escrow, you are required to withhold 31/3% (.0333) of the total sales price.
+If the type of transaction is an installment sale, then you are required to withhold 31/3% (.0333) of the first installment payment.

-As the REEP, you are required to withhold and complete Form 593 for each seller that was withheld upon.
-Give one copy of Form 593 to the seller.
-After the close of the month, the REEP mails one copy of all of the Forms 593 completed during the month, any Form 593-I and promissory note, to the FTB with the total amount withheld for all transactions that closed during the month.
-However, the REEP has the option to send in one payment and the related Form 593, any Form 593-I and promissory note, if applicable, for each escrow.
+As the REEP, you are required to withhold and complete Form 593 for each seller/transferor that was withheld upon.
+Give one copy of Form 593 to the seller/transferor.
+After the close of the month, the REEP mails one copy of all of the Forms 593 completed during the month, and any Form 593-I and promissory note, to the FTB with the total amount withheld for all transactions that closed during the month.
+However, the REEP has the option to send in one payment and the related Form 593, and any Form 593-I and promissory note, if applicable, for each escrow.